Unauthorised colonies, Shaheen Bagh, clean water sum up the Delhi elections

 New Delhi, Feb 07: Delhi polls on Saturday and it has been a hard-fought battle.
 There were a couple of key issues that were debated during the election campaign.

-The BJP stuck to a couple of issues that have been on the national domain, while the Aam Admi Party on the other hand kept it local.
+The BJP stuck to a couple of issues that have been on the national domain, while the Aam Admi Party (AAP), on the other hand, kept it local.

 Delhi has been marred by protests over the citizenship law and NRC.
 The BJP has gone to town with these issues trying to tell the people that these protesters are misguided and are only coming out in the open at the behest of unseen forces.
-The AAP on the other hand has spoken about water, health and electricity.
+The AAP, on the other hand, has spoken about water, health and electricity.

 Explained: Will Shaheen Bagh help BJP in the Delhi polls